tsubasachan/MultiFarms/README.md

 # MultiFarms

-MultiFarms is a mod for Stardew Valley that allows managing multiple farms in a dynamic and fun way.
+MultiFarms is a mod for Stardew Valley that allows you to manage multiple farms, you can choose between 4, 8, 12 or 16 Farms

 ## Requirements